Zionsville Indoor Percussion (ZIP)

 People Elements

-Selected leaders of each section.
+Selected leaders of each section (drumline/battery, and front ensemble)

 Battery